-Since 1996, we have trained hundreds of racially and ethnically diverse mediators, including lawyers, social workers, teachers, students, police officers, parents, retirees, and others.
+Since 1996, we have trained hundreds of mediators, including lawyers, social workers, teachers, students, police officers, parents, retirees, and others.
 Our mediators volunteer their time to help increase peaceful resolution of conflicts and decrease violence throughout the state.

-Mediators engage in a structured, supervised program and participate in advanced workshops on topics such as discrimination, small claims, housing, and family mediation.
+Mediators engage in a structured, supervised program and have the opportunity to participate in advanced workshops.

 Are you interested in volunteering with CMCRI?

-If you are interested in mediating with us, you must have at least 40 hours of mediation training.
-On a case-by-case basis we accept volunteer mediators.
+If you are interested in mediating with us, you must have at least 30 hours of mediation training.
 Contact us to meet with our staff about your experience, interest, and availability.
 You will be asked to fill out a volunteer application and to provide CMCRI with a copy of your training certificate.
 All new mediators go through the background CMCRI process of observation and co-mediation before becoming a lead mediator.